 A Material Transfer Agreement (MTA) is a legal contract which designates the terms to be followed for the transfer of experimental materials (biological, mechanical, electronic, etc.) coming into or going out of the University.
 All MTAs for UM are negotiated through the ORSP Division of Technology Management.
 Our office is often asked “Why do we need an MTA?”
 There are many reasons — here are some of the most important:

-- Liability – Dr. Alice Clark, Vice Chancellor for Research and Sponsored Programs, is the University's signatory agent for research related agreements.
+- Liability – Dr. Joseph Gladden, Interim Vice Chancellor for Research and Sponsored Programs, is the University's signatory agent for research related agreements.
 As state employees we are protected by the state as long as we are performing our duties and are not negligent.
 The University is also protected under state law.
-If a UM employee makes arrangements with a third party on his/her own, that individual becomes personally liable and the University becomes liable.
+If a UM employee makes arrangements with a third party on their own, that individual becomes personally liable and the University becomes liable.
 Saying that you didn't know an agreement was needed or that you thought you were authorized to sign an agreement for the University will not reduce your personal liability risk.
 In order to be sure that you are aware of the requirements and obligations under any agreement, UM personnel are required to acknowledge each agreement by their signature.

 - Benefit sharing with countries of origin – UM has an impressive list of international collaborations; our personnel have established relationships with institutions on all continents.
 If you are interested in obtaining materials endemic to another country, it is imperative that the government officials who have authority for the protection of their country’s natural resources are on board with these collaborations.
 One bad experience can result in damage to both the investigator’s and the University's reputations.